attack-monkey/zeron/README.md

             // Store holds not only the current state, but also previous states.
             // State doesn't change, but instead new state objects are 'unshifted' to the front of Store's 'undo' stack
-            // state().set() adds the new state to the front of the 'undo' stack.
+            // updateState() makes a change to the 'greeting' node and the new state is unshifted to the front of the 'undo' stack.

-            state().set(

-                // immutably produce a new state object, by passing in the original state,
-                // the key that you want to change, and the new value

-                iu(getState(), 'greeting', newGreeting)
-            );
+            updateState('greeting', newGreeting);

             // rerun the app